minsoehan/minsoehan.github.io/ytdlp-notes.md

 fi
 ```
 The script need `wofi` or `fuzzel` or `bemenu`, and a terminal like `alacritty`.
-Then put it in the $PATH and execute.
+Then put it in the $PATH and execute it.